stanfordpython/python-labs/lab3-functions.md

 #### Name Information (`__module__`, `__name__`, and `__qualname__`)

-Python functions also store some name information, generally for the purposes of friendly printing.
+Python functions also store some name information about a function, generally for the purposes of friendly printing.

 `__module__` refers to the module that was active at the time the function was defined.
 Any functions defined in the interactive interpreter will have `__module__ == '__main__'`, but, for example, `encrypt_caesar.__module__ == 'crypto'`.